Bring Your Own (BYO) CNI plugin with Azure Kubernetes Service (AKS)

 • The subnet assigned to the AKS node pool can't be a delegated subnet.

-• AKS doesn't apply Network Security Groups (NSGs) to its subnet or modify any of the NSGs associated with that subnet.
-If you provide your own subnet and add NSGs associated with that subnet, you must ensure the security rules in the NSGs allow traffic within the node CIDR range.
+• AKS doesn't apply network security groups (NSGs) to its subnet or modify any of the NSGs associated with that subnet.
+If you provide your own subnet and add NSGs associated with that subnet, you must ensure that the security rules in the NSGs allow traffic within the node's Classless Inter-Domain Routing (CIDR) range.
 For more information, see Network security groups.

 Create an AKS cluster with no CNI plugin preinstalled

-1. Create an Azure resource group for your AKS cluster using the az group create command.
+1. Create an Azure resource group for your AKS cluster by using the az group create command.

 Deploy a CNI plugin

-Once the AKS provisioning completes, the cluster is online, but all the nodes are in a NotReady state, as shown in the following example:
+After AKS provisioning finishes, the cluster is online.
+But all the nodes are in a NotReady state, as shown in the following example:

 $ kubectl get nodes